plgd-dev/doc/content/en/docs/features/device-twin.md

 @enduml
 {{< /plantuml >}}

-#### Enable Device Twin
+#### Enable Twin

-All changes that occur on the connected device are observed and stored in the EventStore.
-To enable device twin a client needs to send the request `UpdateDeviceMetadataRequest` with `TwinEnabled` and `CorrelationId`.

-The Device Twin feature is enabled only after the successful recipient of the `DeviceMetadataUpdated` event containing the same correlation id used in the Update request.
-This confirmation event is received only if the device is/comes online.
+Same logic as for disable Twin applies.
+The Twin is enabled only after the `DeviceMetadataUpdated` event is received and contains the same correlation id as was used in the update request. **This confirmation event is received only if the device is/comes online.**

 {{< plantuml id="device-metadata-enabled-twin" >}}
 @startuml Sequence